 Any rent increase clause in an existing tenancy agreement is void from 1st May 2026.
 You can only increase rent using the Section 13 process — serving a Form 4A notice giving the tenant 2 months' notice.
 Rent can only be increased once every 12 months.

 From 1st May 2026, tenants have a statutory right to request permission to keep a pet.
-You must respond in writing within 42 days.
+You must respond in writing within 28 days.
 You cannot unreasonably refuse.
-Silence for 42 days means automatic consent.
+Silence does NOT equal consent — you must respond in writing within 28 days.

 From 1st May 2026 it is illegal to discriminate against prospective tenants in receipt of housing benefit or with children.
 You cannot advertise "no DSS" or "no children."